mui/material-ui/docs/data/joy/customization/theme-tokens/theme-tokens.md

 }
 ```

+You can check the [ColorSystem interface](https://github.com/mui/material-ui/blob/master/packages/mui-joy/src/styles/types/colorSystem.ts#L142) to see all of the available interfaces.

 #### Channel tokens

 The tokens ended with `Channel` are automatically generated from the provided theme unless you explicitly specify them.